An essay is not perfect unless it is fully proofread and edited.

 You can do wonders with your writing skills and perform grand research, but if you fail to correct all those little errors and typos in the paper, you won’t get the high grade you deserve.

-To help you out, we created a short, but very efficient guide on how to write a perfect essay.
+To help you out, we created a short, but very efficient guide on how to write a good essay.

 Forget about the Rules

-If you know how to write the perfect essay, but if you focus too much on the rules, you can miss a punctuation error.
+If you know how to write a good essay, but if you focus too much on the rules, you can miss a punctuation error.
 All those rules you used about semi-colons and commas are good, but before you say: ‘’I’m done editing’’, forget about the rules and read the paper once again.

 When you read a sentence out loud, you will naturally pause in the places where you need a comma.
 If you pause for a longer time, but the thought is not finished just yet, you’ll need a semi-colon.

 This is your essay, which means that it is your decision where you want the thoughts to pause.
 If you do not want the reader to pause while reading a sentence, do not add a comma.
 Punctuation can make your writing very reach, but also cause many misunderstandings if you exaggerate by using it.